adkinn/eric-urbanRepo0814155504/eric-urbanDocset0814155504/concepts/get-started/getting-started-using-csharp-with-bing-ads-services.md

 2. Request user consent by connecting to the Microsoft Account authorization endpoint through a web browser control.
 Call the *GetAuthorizationEndpoint* method of the *OAuthWebAuthCodeGrant* instance that you created in the earlier step.

-    ```c#
+    ```csharp
     return Redirect(oAuthWebAuthCodeGrant.GetAuthorizationEndpoint().ToString());
     ```

-    The user will be prompted through the Microsoft Account authorization web browser control to grant permissions for your application to manage their [!INCLUDE[brand](../../concepts/includes/brand.md)] accounts.
+    The user will be prompted through the Microsoft Account authorization web browser control to grant permissions for your application to manage their [!INCLUDE[brand](../../concepts/guides/includes/brand.md)] accounts.

-    The authorization service calls back to your application with the redirection URI, which includes an authorization code if the user authorized your application to manage their [!INCLUDE[brand](../../concepts/includes/brand.md)] accounts.
-For example the callback Url includes an authorization code as follows if the user granted permissions for your application to manage their [!INCLUDE[brand](../../concepts/includes/brand.md)] accounts: *https://contoso.com/redirect/?code=CODE&state=ClientStateGoesHere*.
-If the user granted your application permissions to manage their [!INCLUDE[brand](../../concepts/includes/brand.md)] accounts, you should use the code right away in the next step.
+    The authorization service calls back to your application with the redirection URI, which includes an authorization code if the user authorized your application to manage their [!INCLUDE[brand](../../concepts/guides/includes/brand.md)] accounts.
+For example the callback Url includes an authorization code as follows if the user granted permissions for your application to manage their [!INCLUDE[brand](../../concepts/guides/includes/brand.md)] accounts: *https://contoso.com/redirect/?code=CODE&state=ClientStateGoesHere*.
+If the user granted your application permissions to manage their [!INCLUDE[brand](../../concepts/guides/includes/brand.md)] accounts, you should use the code right away in the next step.
 The short duration of the authorization code, for example 5 minutes, is subject to change.

-    If the user denied your application permissions to manage their [!INCLUDE[brand](../../concepts/includes/brand.md)] accounts, the callback URI includes an error and error description field as follows: *REDIRECTURI?error=access_denied&error_description=ERROR_DESCRIPTION&state=ClientStateGoesHere*.
+    If the user denied your application permissions to manage their [!INCLUDE[brand](../../concepts/guides/includes/brand.md)] accounts, the callback URI includes an error and error description field as follows: *REDIRECTURI?error=access_denied&error_description=ERROR_DESCRIPTION&state=ClientStateGoesHere*.

 3. Use the authorization code to request the access token and refresh token.
 Pass the full callback Url to the *RequestAccessAndRefreshTokensAsync* method of your *OAuthWebAuthCodeGrant* instance.
 This method uses the authorization code fragment to request the access token and refresh token.

-    ```c#
+    ```csharp
     if (Request["code"] != null)
     {
         // If you set the client state in step #1 above, verify that the authorization